panva/node-oidc-provider/docs/README.md

 Every client is configured with one of 7 available [`token_endpoint_auth_method` values](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#token-endpoint-auth-method) and it must adhere to how that given method must be submitted.
 Submitting multiple means of authentication is also not possible.
-If you're a provider operator you're encouraged to set up listeners for errors
+If you're an authorization server operator you're encouraged to set up listeners for errors
 (see [events.md](https://github.com/panva/node-oidc-provider/blob/v8.x/docs/events.md)) and
 deliver them to client developers out-of-band, e.g. by logs in an admin interface.